openshift/osd-cluster-ready/README.md

 on 30s intervals ([configurable](#clean_check_interval_seconds)).
 By default, we will clear any active silence and exit successfully if the cluster is (or becomes) more than two hours old ([configurable](#max_cluster_age_minutes)).

-If the silence expires while health checks are failing, we reinstate it.
+If we think the silence might expire while health checks are running, we extend it.
-(This means it is theoretically possible for alerts to fire for up to one minute if the silence expires right after a health check fails.
-[FIXME](#to-do).)

 ## Deploying